Documentation

 Note

-The system property is used when a system property and a servlet parameter have the same name.
+When a system property and a servlet parameter have the same name, the system property is used and the servlet parameter is ignored.

 Configuration Properties